judus/rocket-engine/engine/docs/init-example.md

 1. **HTML Setup**: The HTML file sets up a container for the game canvas and includes styles to ensure the canvas fills the screen and scales appropriately.
-2. **Engine Initialization**:
+2. **Rocket Initialization**:
-    - The `Engine` class is initialized with a configuration object.
+    - The `Rocket` class is initialized with a configuration object.
 In this example, the render system and data store manager are enabled by default.
     - Various services such
       as `Timer`, `RenderSystem`, `DataStoreManager`, `EventBus`, `AssetManager`, `AudioManager`, `InputManager`, `InputBindingsManager`, `SpritesheetManager`,